KazuCocoa/clone-WebDriverAgent-wiki/Queries.md

 Valid attribute names for predicate search are property names defined in https://github.com/facebook/WebDriverAgent/blob/master/WebDriverAgentLib/Routing/FBElement.h protocol.
 Also, their shortcuts without 'wd' prefixes are supported ('wdVisible' -> 'visible').

 In same manner you can query subelements of given element with id by using `/element/:id/elements` endpoint.
-* You can also list all cell for given table view or collection view:

-`curl -X GET $JSON_HEADER $DEVICE_URL/session/$SESSION_ID/uiaElement/:id/getVisibleCells`

 # Interacting with elements
 ### Querying properties